How to do networking to get into consulting

 When should I start networking?

-Three to six months before applying.
+Between three and six months before applying.

 Do I need a referral to get an interview?

-It is not mandatory, but highly recommended.
+It's not mandatory, but highly recommended.

 How do I know if my networking is effective?